 - Turn the bird over so the skin is facing up.
 Apply pressure to the breast bone area until the bones flatten.
 We’ve found applying pressure to the middle and then on each side of the breast works well.

 Tips for stress-free turkey:

 - If you’re nervous about trying this on Thanksgiving, you can spatchcock any bird.
-This is our preferred way to cook chicken too.
+This is our preferred way to cook a chicken too.
 Practice on a bird of your choice before the big day.

 - Cook the bird the day before.
-Carve it after it rests and then put it in the refrigerator with a little chicken stock covering the bottom of the storage dish and cover it with aluminum foil.
+Carve it after it rests and then put it in the refrigerator with a bit of chicken stock covering the bottom of the storage dish and cover it with aluminum foil.
 It heats up quickly in a low-temperature oven or you can even microwave it right before serving.
 It’s not nearly as delicious but still very good.